The Curious Case Of Benjamin Button…

 …at Southwark Playhouse: Sound Design By Autograph

 The new musical production of F. Scott Fitzgerald’s classic age-reversal story opened in June 2023 at the Elephant, one of two Southwark Playhouse theatres and a new multi-functional space.
-Produced by ATG Productions, GBA, Gavin Kalin, Eilene Davidson and UMEDA Arts and directed, written and co-produced by Jethro Compton (who also designed the set) with music and lyrics by Darren Clark, the show effectively brings a rural north Cornwall coastal location into the heart of London.
+Produced by ATG Productions, GBA, Gavin Kalin, Eilene Davidson, and UMEDA Arts and directed, written, and co-produced by Jethro Compton (who also designed the set) with music and lyrics by Darren Clark, the show effectively brings a rural north Cornwall coastal location into the heart of London.

 Whilst only a relatively compact space, the production requires sound reinforcement and a very specific approach to the project was needed to ensure every word said and every note played could be heard throughout the venue.
 Autograph’s Luke Swaffield handled the sound design and he talks about his work in Southwark: